Everything to the Synthetic: Diffusion-driven Test-time Adaptation via Synthetic-Domain Alignment: Conclusion

 \section{Conclusion}

 In this paper, we proposed \textbf{S}ynthetic-\textbf{D}omain \textbf{A}lignment (\textbf{SDA}), a novel test-time adaptation (TTA) framework that simultaneously aligns the domains of the source model and target data with the synthetic domain of a diffusion model.
-For the source model, SDA adopts a synthetic data fine-tuning pipeline to adapt it to a synthetic domain model.
-This pipeline involves a conditional diffusion model for synthetic data generation and an unconditional diffusion model for synthetic data alignment.
-For the target data, SDA leverages the aforementioned unconditional diffusion model to project the target data to the synthetic data.
-As the domains of the model and data are aligned, SDA successfully converts the cross-domain TTA task into an easier in-domain prediction task.
-Extensive experiments across various models and benchmarks demonstrate that SDA achieves superior domain alignment and consistently outperforms existing diffusion-driven TTA methods.
+For the source model, SDA introduces a Mix of Diffusion (MoD) technique, which generates synthetic data to adapt the source model to a synthetic-domain model.
+MoD involves a conditional diffusion model for data generation and an unconditional diffusion model for data alignment.
+For the target data, SDA utilizes the aforementioned unconditional diffusion model to project the target data to synthetic data.
+As the domains of the model and data are aligned, SDA converts the cross-domain TTA task into an easier in-domain prediction task.
+Compared to existing diffusion-driven TTA methods, SDA significantly mitigates the source-synthetic domain misalignment issue.
+Compared to traditional TTA methods, SDA maintains insensitivity to different data streams.
+Extensive experiments across classifiers, segmenters, and MLLMs indicate that SDA achieves enhanced domain alignment and superior performance.

 {

 }